alvinreihans/CropReccomendation-KP/README.md

 1. Create new firewall rule with the following configuration:
    - Name: <strong>allow-app</strong>
    - Direction: ingress
-   - Target tags: `<target-vm>` (Jika sudah terdapat firewall rule dengan konfigurasi yang sama, tambahkan saja target-vm baru ke target tags)
+   - Target tags: `<target-vm>` (If a firewall rule with the same configuration already exists, just add the new target VM to the target tags)
    - IP ranges: 0.0.0.0/0
    - Protocols and ports:
      - TCP: 8080